0xBrAinsTorM/DetectionLab-ELK-Kali/README.md

 ## Changes made to fit my needs:
-- Added a Kali Box with VNC (reachable trough Guacamole)
+- Added a Kali Box with VNC (reachable through Guacamole)
 - Adjusted CPU & RAM of each machine as i deploy on Server